ozt-ca/TokyoCovidMonitor/README.md

 ## Installation

 Just run as below.
-This package is not public on CRAN.
+This package won't be available on CRAN.

 ```
 devtools::install_github('ozt-ca/TokyoCovidMonitor')
 ```

+For some reasons, we have only checked Mac OS environment.
+It may not work on Windows / Linux / Chrome OS.

 ## Walk through